The PFF Mentorship Experience

 - Observe your mentor's lectures (ten hour maximum)

 - Create course content

 As part of the mentoring experience, students will complete two leadership activities, listed below.
 If students wish to complete activities outside of these guidelines, he/she/they must receive permission from the program coordinator prior to participating in the activities.
 These activities will be identified prior to completion in the Mentoring Agreement Contract.
 If changes need to be made during the mentoring process, students must contact the PFF program coordinator.
 Students will track completion of these activities, dates, and durations in their Mentoring Logs.
 The student can choose any combination of the following activities as long as two are selected and they have been approved in the Mentoring Agreement Contract:

 - Lead lecture in your mentor's course (one class session)

 - Lead a seminar, discussion, or workshop at your mentor's institution

 - Other leadership activity (must be pre-approved by program coordinator)

 - The mentor should collaborate with the student on the mentorship agreement contract, and the mentor must sign the contract.

-- Upon completion of the mentorship experience, the mentor must complete the Post-mentoring Assessent form and Statement of Completion form and submit the forms to email@example.com.
+- Upon completion of the mentorship experience, the mentor must review, sign, and complete the assessment portion of the Mentoring Log & Assessment and must submit the forms to email@example.com.
 These forms are required in order for the student to complete the certificate, and the mentor will not be paid until these forms have been submitted.

 - If the mentor is not a UC employee, the mentor must complete a Personal Services Contract form and a Certification of Completed Mentorship form, which are required to process the mentor's honorarium.